Snapkitchen/docker-awscli/README.md

 this is an extremely lightweight image containing:

-- python3
-- pip3
+- awscli
 - bash
+- httpie
 - jq
+- pip3
-- awscli
+- python3

-total image size is approx 100mb
+total image size is approx 116mb

 ## usage